nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/digital-asset-management-dam/how-to-contribute-picture-conversions.md

     </extension>
     ```

-3.  <span style="line-height: 21.58px;">Create a chain that will be used for the picture conversion, getting the text from the&nbsp;</span> `pictureDocument` <span style="line-height: 21.58px;">&nbsp;and call the registered `watermarkWithText` converter to watermark the image.
-Here, for the example, we watermark the title of the document on the image:</span>
+3. Create a chain that will be used for the picture conversion, getting the text from the `pictureDocument` and call the registered `watermarkWithText` converter to watermark the image.
+Here, for the example, we watermark the title of the document on the image:

     {{#> panel type='code' heading='WatermarkChain'}}